 The KNOB attack (CVE-2019-9506) likely affects all Bluetooth devices (except devices using Bluetooth Low Energy, or BLE).
-The vulnerability allows attackers to inject packages during the encryption key length negotiation process to enforce only 1 byte of entropy used for encrypting Bluetooth traffic.
-Attackers must be in range of the Bluetooth devices.
-Since attackers force both devices to use smaller but valid key sizes, it is basically a downgrade attack.
-Afterwards, the remaining key space can be easily brute forced to decrypt all of the traffic between the devices during that session.
+The vulnerability allows attackers to inject packages during the negotiation process of the encryption key to enforce only 1 byte of entropy used for encrypting Bluetooth traffic.
+Attackers must be in the range of the Bluetooth devices.
+Since attackers force both devices to use smaller but valid key sizes, it is a downgrade attack.
+Afterward, the remaining key space can be easily brute-forced to decrypt all of the traffic between the devices during that session.
 Countermeasures are:

 - Enforcing 16 bytes of entropy in the Bluetooth firmware (requires firmware update),

 - checking the key size upon connection (requires software update),

 - Besides, you can use BLE devices only, or turn of Bluetooth if not in use.

 Then, we had DejaBlue (CVE-2019-1181, CVE-2019-1182, CVE-2019-1222, CVE-2019-1226), a newly-discovered BlueKeep-like security vulnerability in the Remote Desktop Services (RDS) of current versions of Microsoft Windows.
 An unauthenticated attacker can send specially crafted packets to a vulnerable host to execute arbitrary code on the host without any user interaction.
 Microsoft released patches to address the vulnerability.
 Besides patching, you can turn off Remote Desktop Services, block TCP port 3389 in your firewall, and enable Network Level Authentication (NLA).
 Affected are: